 Know Your Tile: Ceramic Tile Classifications

 Not all ceramic tiles are created equal!
 Make sure you don’t ruin your project by using the wrong type of tile.
-Instead, learn about the different types of ceramic tiles and how they are classified.
+Instead, learn about the different types of ceramic tiles and tile classifications.

-Ceramic tiles are made for different applications and whether or not they can withstand weight, heat, water and more.
-Backsplash tiles are usually not made for the weight that a ceramic floor needs to withstand.
-Therefore, make sure you double check any tile you purchase to ensure that it is right for your project.
+Ceramic tiles are made for different applications and have varying levels of resistance to weight, heat, moisture, and more.
+For example, backsplash tiles are usually not made to hold up to the weight a ceramic floor needs to withstand.
+Make sure you double check any tile you're planning to purchase, to ensure that it is right for your project.

-Although there are no industry standards, most ceramic tile is rated for use by the Porcelain Enamel Institute (PEI) abrasion test and is recommended by the American Society Testing Materials (ASTM).
-PEI ratings measure the wear resistance of the tile surface.
+Although there are no industry-wide standards, most ceramic tile is rated for use by the Porcelain Enamel Institute (PEI) abrasion test and is recommended by the American Society Testing Materials (ASTM).
+Learn the following PEI ratings, which measure the tile surface's wear resistance:

-- Class 1 – No Foot Traffic: Ceramic tile for interior residential and commercial wall applications only.
+- Class 1: No Foot Traffic: Ceramic tile recommended for interior residential and commercial wall applications only.
 Class 1 tile is also sometimes used for bathroom floors.

-- Class 3 – Light to Moderate Traffic: Ceramic tile for residential floor, countertop and wall applications.
-Most common residential floor tile.
+- Class 3: Light to Moderate Traffic: Ceramic tile for residential floor, countertop and wall applications.
+The most common residential floor tile.
 The glazing on these tiles is most often very durable, and the strength of the tiles can handle the stress of most traffic areas.

-- Class 4 – Moderate to Heavy Traffic: Ceramic tile suggested for residential and commercial heavy traffic areas such as in offices or stores.
+- Class 4: Moderate to Heavy Traffic: Ceramic tile suggested for flooring in residential and commercial heavy traffic areas such as kitchens, offices or stores.

-Always check with a reliable tile installer to ensure the proper tile selection.
+Always hire a reliable tile contractor to ensure the proper tile selection and installation.